holmsecurity/api-examples/integrations/Qradar/README.md

 ## Install

-Download and Install Qradar app editor.
+- Download and Install Qradar app editor.
+- Upload the app using the .zip

 ## Use the app

 Select use existing apps then upload the zipped app file.
 For more information, see https://support.holmsecurity.com/hc/en-us/articles/360020403959-How-do-I-integrate-with-IBM-Qradar-

+## Troubleshooting

+- Review Chrome dev tools when setting up integration in QRadar web UI to identify calls with errors (such as 500 internal server error)
+- Review the App logs on the QRadar instance.
+How to do this: https://www.ibm.com/support/pages/qradar-review-logs-applications-errors and https://www.ibm.com/docs/en/qradar-common?topic=2-app-logs
+- Review App framework versions and any potential incompatibility with newer versions of QRadar: https://www.ibm.com/docs/en/qradar-common?topic=framework-qradar-app-version-2

 ## TODO

-- Build version 2.0 with enhanced functionality
+- Regular polling of data (currently ad-hoc only)
-- Make it a certified Qradar app
+- Certified Qradar app

+## Copyright

-Copyright 2020 - Holm Security AB
+Copyright 2021 - Holm Security AB